FAITH EVANGELICAL LUTHERAN CHURCH

 In Christ, Sharon Hood & Debbie Hollenbach, Co-Chairs

 The “Golden Girls of Faith” (Golden Men are welcome too!) will be meeting once a month for lunch, fellowship and prayer at a local restaurant.
-They will meet the first Wednesday of the month which will be June 4, 2025, this month.
-For more information or if you need a ride, please talk to Anna Friedrich.
-All are welcome!
+They will meet the first Wednesday of the month which will be December 3, 2025, this month.

 “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
 Philippians 4:6-7